Successful Laparoscopic Enucleation of Giant Hepatic Hemangioma in a 34-Year-Old Female

 To confirm the diagnosis, a special scan was done, revealing typical signs of a liver hemangioma, including bright spots around the edges of the lump that gradually filled in toward the center over time.

-Based on the diagnosis, she was scheduled for Laparoscopic Enucleation Surgery in Hyderabad, India at PACE Hospitals, Hitech City, under the expert care of the Surgical Gastroenterology Department.
+Based on the diagnosis and the challenging nature of the condition, she was advised to undergo Benign (Non-Cancerous) Liver Tumor Treatment in Hyderabad, India, under the care of the Surgical Gastroenterology Department.

 Medical Decision Making